WSJT (amateur radio software): JT65

 JT65, developed and released in late 2003, is intended for extremely weak but slowly varying signals, such as those found on troposcatter or Earth-Moon-Earth (EME, or "moonbounce") paths.
 It can decode signals many decibels below the noise floor in a 2500 Hz band (note that SNR in a 2500 Hz band is approximately 28 dB lower than SNR in a 4 Hz band, which is closer to the channel bandwidth of an individual JT65 tone), and can often allow amateurs to successfully exchange contact information without signals being audible to the human ear.
 Like the other modes, multiple-frequency shift keying is employed; unlike the other modes, messages are transmitted as atomic units after being compressed and then encoded with a process known as forward error correction (or "FEC").
 The FEC adds redundancy to the data, such that all of a message may be successfully recovered even if some bits are not received by the receiver.
 (The particular code used for JT65 is Reed-Solomon.)
 Because of this FEC process, messages are either decoded correctly or not decoded at all, with very high probability.
 After messages are encoded, they are transmitted using MFSK with 65 tones.

 Operators have also begun using the JT65 mode for contacts on the HF bands, often using QRP (very low transmit power); while the mode was not originally intended for such use, its popularity has resulted in several new features being added to WSJT in order to facilitate HF operation.

 JT9

 JT9, intended for MF and HF use, was introduced in WSJT-X, which was at the time an experimental version of WSJT.
 It uses the same logical encoding as JT65, but modulates to a 9-FSK signal.
 With 1-minute transmission intervals, JT9 occupies less than 16 Hz bandwidth.
-JT9 also has versions designed for longer transmission intervals of 2 minutes, 5 minutes, 10 minutes or 30 minutes.
-These extended versions take increasingly less bandwidth and permit reception of even weaker signals.
+(JT9 also had versions designed for longer transmission intervals of 2 minutes, 5 minutes, 10 minutes or 30 minutes.
+Those extended versions took increasingly less bandwidth and permitted reception of even weaker signals.)